AS CONVENIENT AS POSSIBLE

-I’ve learned what it means to form relationships with Korean companies in asking for product information.
-Preparing a solid business plan, elevator pitch, and having a business mentor.
+I’ve learned what it means to form relationships with Korean companies by asking for product information.
+Preparing a solid business plan, an elevator pitch, and having a business mentor.

 I believe the journey so far has been worth it for future travelers who travel to South Korea.
 If I can elevate one person from experiencing walking into a store and feeling completely overwhelmed with the experience of being in a foreign country and not speaking the language.
-Then I’ve achieved my mission of assisting expats, and tourists in purchasing convenience store food products as convenient as possible.
+Then I achieved my mission of assisting ex-pats and tourists in purchasing convenience store food products as conveniently as possible.